Butalbital, Acetaminophen, Caffeine and Codeine

 C8H10N4O2 molecular weight = 194.19

 Codeine phosphate [7,8-Didehydro-4,5α–epoxy-3-methoxy-17-methylmorphinan-6α-ol phosphate (1:1) (salt) hemihydrate] is a narcotic analgesic and antitussive.
 It has the following structural formula:

 Inactive Ingredients: black iron oxide, colloidal silicon dioxide, FD&C Blue #1, gelatin, magnesium stearate, pregelatinized corn starch, sodium lauryl sulfate, and titanium dioxide.

 Butalbital, Acetaminophen, Caffeine and Codeine - Clinical Pharmacology

-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is a combination drug product intended as a treatment for tension headache.
+Butalbital, acetaminophen, caffeine, and codeine phosphate capsules are a combination drug product intended as a treatment for tension headache.

-Butalbital, Acetaminophen, and Caffeine Tablets, USP consists of a fixed combination of butalbital 50 mg, acetaminophen 325 mg and caffeine 40 mg.
+Butalbital, acetaminophen and caffeine tablets, consists of a fixed combination of butalbital 50 mg, acetaminophen 325 mg and caffeine 40 mg.
 The role each component plays in the relief of the complex of symptoms known as tension headache is incompletely understood.

 Butalbital is well absorbed from the gastrointestinal tract and is expected to distribute to most tissues in the body.
 Barbiturates in general may appear in breast milk and readily cross the placental barrier.
 They are bound to plasma and tissue proteins to a varying degree and binding increases directly as a function of lipid solubility.